 FCL and LCL Shipment Definition

-Full Container Load (FCL) means your shipment is the only one in the container.
+Full Container Load (or FCL) means your shipment is the only one in the container.
 Your container is delivered faster because it can come off the ship and be delivered straight to you for unpacking.

-While the unit price is lower with FCL cargo, your shipment needs to be more than 15 cubic metres (in a 20-foot container) for it to be more economical.
-If the volume is smaller than 15 cubic metres, then it will be cheaper to use LCL because you are sharing the cost of transporting the container with other importers.
+While the unit price is lower with FCL shipments, your shipment needs to be more than 15 cubic metres (in a 20-foot container) in order for the load to be more economical.
+If the volume is smaller than 15 cubic metres, it will be cheaper to use LCL shipping when transporting cargo.
+This is because you will share the cost of transporting the container with other importers.

 LCL Shipment with Like Goods

-It’s a long trip from China to Australia, so you will want some peace of mind that your shipment is safe during its travels.
-Shipping containers can be tossed around in heavy seas, so damage is a threat to every shipment.
+It’s a long trip from China to Australia, so you will want some peace of mind that the cargo in your shipment is safe during its travels.
+Shipping containers can be tossed around in heavy seas, so it's important to consider that damage is a threat to every shipment.
 Use a reputable agent that will ensure your goods are packed correctly and aren’t placed in the same container as hazardous materials or liquids that can spill.
-Heavy products can squash and destroy your lighter goods.
+Heavy products can squash and destroy your lighter goods during LCL shipping.

-Shipping rates don’t stay the same.
-The cost changes depending on supply and demand.
+The costs/fees associated with FCL and LCL shipping don't stay the same - they can change depending on supply and demand.
 There are a few times during the year that there is a high demand for goods to be shipped from China.
 Many customers aim to have their order filled before factories close down for Chinese New Year in late January or February, so peak demand for shipping occurs before this time every year.
-There is also a high volume of goods being exported from China before Christmas to fill stockings around the world, so this also places pressure on the available ships and containers.
+There is also a high number of goods being exported from China before Christmas to fill stockings around the world, so this also places pressure on the available ships and containers.

 Use an Import or Shipping Agent

 If you want to ensure you achieve the best possible unit cost for your goods, speak to Vara Allied.
-We’ll organise the product sourcing or manufacturer sourcing and shipment of high quality goods from China.
+We’ll organise the product sourcing or manufacturer sourcing, as well as the shipment of high quality goods from China.
 Ask for a quote by calling (08) 6115 0118 or contact us.